Kalid-Geleta/admin.eticket/README.md

 For detailed usage instructions and additional information, please refer to the user documentation available in the repository's `docs` directory.

 ## Contributing
-Please wait while we decide our terms for contribution
+Please wait while we decide our terms for contribution.
+Thank You Very Much

 ## License
 This project is licensed under the [Patel And Kalid Group] Licence.